bill-connelly/rpg/README.md

 ## Install

-Confirm you are in the rpg directory (i.e. the directory with setup.py) and install
+Confirm you are in the rpg directory (i.e. the directory with setup.py) and install.
+You must run install with sudo.
 ```
     $ cd ~/rpg
-    $ pip3 install .
+    $ sudo pip3 install .
 ```
 ## Run